Liam Payne looking worried and TMZ boss inset

 However, after intense backlash, the pictures were removed.
 The copy was also changed to read: “TMZ has seen a photo showing Liam’s body on the deck at the hotel with tables and chairs nearby.
 You can clearly see his tattoos – a clock on his left forearm, and a scorpion on his abdomen – which helped us confirm early reports from witnesses.”

-Liam Payne smiling
+Liam Payne looking worried

 Liam Payne was aged 31 when he died (Credit: Splash News)